 After going to the hills, the Arawakan and Tainos people met other runaway slaves already living in the hills.
 They were former slaves who had escaped from the Spaniard and Portuguese slave owners.
 These slaves were Maroons.
 They were descended from the Western Coast of Africa.
 Together, the Maroons, Arawakan and Tainos people established free communities in the hills.
 Now the Tainos, Arawakan and Maroons people were living in the mountains as one people and formed the Windward Maroons.
 The groups existed together, the population grew and the Windward Maroons became stronger as a group.

 As time went by, the Maroons were faced with constant attacks from the Spanish Empire.
 During which, the Maroons continued to increase in numbers as other runaway slaves from different plantations joined them.
 As their population increase, the Maroons became stronger and more forceful.

 British Defeated the Spaniard and Rule Jamaica.

 In 1673 there was a slave revolt in the Parish of St. Ann with more than 200 slaves escaping.
-The Maroons increase in numbers by an additional 400 more slaves who were part of Clarendon slave revolt from the Parish of Clarendon in 1690.
-As a result, the Maroons population had multiplied and their groups were much larger.
-They decided to divide into multiple groups.
+The Maroons increase in numbers by an additional 400 more slaves who were part of the Clarendon slave revolt from the Parish of Clarendon in 1690.
+As a result, the Maroons population had multiplied and their groups became much larger.
+They decided to separate into multiple groups.
 The main two groups were the Leeward Maroons led by Captain Cudjoe and the Windward Maroons led by Nanny.
 Because the Leeward and Windward Maroons were growing considerable it was a caused for concerned for the British.
 In 1728, the British sent more troops to Jamaica hoping to defeat the Maroons.

 Nanny and Cudjoe of the Maroons.